The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Introduction

+Another framework favored by data scientists is to apply advanced machine learning algorithms to the historical data and predict future choice behavior.
+This framework skips ``modeling'' entirely and does not attempt to understand the rationality (or irrationality) hidden behind the patterns observed in the training data.
+With engineering tweaks, the algorithms can be implemented efficiently and capture various choice behavior.
 This approach may sound appealing: if an algorithm achieves impressive accuracy when predicting the choice behavior of consumers, why do we care about the actual rationale in consumers' minds when they make choices?
 There are two counterarguments.
 First, the firm may be interested in not only making accurate predictions but also in other goals such as finding an optimal assortment that maximizes the expected revenue, which may not have appeared in the data.
-Without a proper model, it is unclear if the goal can be formulated as an optimization problem.
-Second, when the market environment is subject to secular changes, having a reasonable model often provides a certain degree of generalizability while black-box algorithms may fail to capture an obvious pattern just because the pattern has not appeared frequently in the past.
+Without a proper model, it is unclear if revenue maximization can be formulated as an optimization problem.
+Second, when the market environment is subject to secular changes, having a reasonable model often provides a certain degree of generalizability, while black-box algorithms may fail to capture an obvious pattern just because the pattern has not appeared frequently in the past.